The Lunch Menu

 Nothing beats a simple and easy Italian pizza.
 Thin pizza, with tomato sauce, fresh basil and mozzarella.
 If you feel ambitious add some real Parma ham.
 Baked on a pizza stone for a few minutes.
 Italia in one bite!

-facebook Twitter Google+ Instagram Youtube [post-views] Story This is my inheritance, my soul, and passion.
+[post-views] Story This is my inheritance, my soul, and passion.
 I’m born and raised in Kristiansand where I believe you find the best Sørlandskompe, or south Norwegian potatoball.
-This...
+This is cheap to make, filling, and you could...

 Rice porridge is a must have for many Norwegians on a Saturday for lunch.
 But it’s eaten by many all through the week.
 I’ll fill you up and keep your hunger in check for several hours.